-Today, Murphy’s New Zealand is headed day-to-day by John & Jessie Murphy, with Pat Murphy managing growing and Duncan Gillanders assisting.
-Jessie heads up administration, sales, and marketing, with Dane Smith running the packing and process operations.
-We have 40 eager team members helping us grow garlic and shallots across Marlborough and Canterbury.
+Murphy’s New Zealand is headed day-to-day by John Murphy as CEO, with Jessie Murphy managing administration, sales, & marketing.
+Patrick Murphy assists son-in-law and Growing Manager Duncan Gillanders.
+Dane Smith runs the packing and process operations, alongside 40 eager team members who help us grow garlic and shallots across Marlborough and Canterbury.

 We started growing garlic three generations ago, when in 1962 Vera Murphy planted a 10 x 10 metre plot of garlic in Rapaura, Blenheim.

 By 1965 Vera had trebled her garlic production.
 Destined for sale at the local farmers market, the garden plot was the beginnings of what is now a 85 hectare farming operation.
 The year following Vera’s successful harvest and sale of the first crop, husband John (known as Mick) planted a full field on their family farm – the entire crop was exported to Fiji.
 Around the same time Mick began experimenting with shallots.